 Members may receive benefits including:

-A toll-free, personalized and confidential phone-based financial helpline giving them access to accredited and counselors who can answer their questions about day-to-day management of their money
+A toll-free, personalized and confidential phone-based financial helpline giving them access to accredited counselors who can answer their questions about day-to-day management of their money.

 Access to complimentary and discounted legal services in a member’s area.
 They may be able to connect with lawyers for help with a variety of issues including wills, home ownership and family law.